Key Milestones

 Co-Chairs:

-- Ms. Faadzilah Abu Bakar, Executive Director, Regulatory II (Capital Markets & Payment Services), Brunei Darussalam Central Bank
+- Ms Faadzilah Abu Bakar, Executive Director, Regulatory II (Capital Markets & Payment Services), Brunei Darussalam Central Bank

-- Mr. Qaiser Iskandar bin Anwarudin, Director, Payment Services Policy Department, Bank Negara Malaysia
+- Mr Qaiser Iskandar bin Anwarudin, Director, Payment Services Policy Department, Bank Negara Malaysia

-The 31st WC-PSS was held in August 2025 in Hanoi, Viet Nam.
-Established in 2010, WC-PSS studies and recommends policies for the development and harmonisation of ASEAN payment and settlement systems in support of the ASEAN Economic Blueprint 2025 (and successor documents).
+WC-PSS is a working-level committee of central bank and monetary authority officials of the 11 AMS, meeting twice a year.
+The 32nd WC-PSS was held in February 2026, Panglao, Bohol, Philippines.
+Established in 2010, WC-PSS studies and recommends policies for the development and harmonisation of ASEAN payment and settlement systems in support of the Finance Sectoral Plan under the ASEAN Economic Community Strategic Plan 2026-2030.

 Working Group on Disaster Risk Financing and Insurance (WG-DRFI)

-Working Group on Finance-Health Collaboration (WG-FH)
+Working Group on Finance-Health Collaboration (WG-FHC)

 Co-Chairs: